stacksgov/pm/sop.md

 Below are the steps for setting up, hosting, and following up on a call.

-### Things You'll Need

-- Access to the Zoom Pro account used to host the call (or help from the account owner)
-- Access to the [Stacks Governance YouTube channel](https://www.youtube.com/channel/UCirhluDUpSPVMZQn210HETg) (or help from someone who has this)

 ### Preparing for a Call

 1. Create a new agenda by opening an issue based on template